 In very limited circumstances, there are some jobs that require the individual to be of a certain sex.
 This is known as an “occupational requirement”.

 An example of this is where members of one sex will be in a state of undress, and might reasonably object to the presence of a member of the opposite sex, such as a bra-fitting service.

 Note: there are special regulations in place to protect employees who are pregnant or on maternity leave.

-Below are some examples of sex discrimination at work:
+Below are some examples of sexual discrimination at work:

 - A member of HR asks a female employee when she is thinking of having children, or when she plans on having her next child.
 This is sexual discrimination because this question is unlikely to be directed to a male employee.
 Also, this question is irrelevant and makes it seem as though getting pregnant would affect the employee’s role in some way.

 - A male employee puts up a sexist calendar in the office.
 Other male employees laugh and joke about it, but a female employee feels victimised by this derogatory situation.
 When she raises it with her employer, people in the office start to ignore her and treat her unfairly.